Exact Steps To Learn How to Sell a House By Owner

 One thing you can ask as a seller is if you can pre-sign all the closing paperwork with your attorney.
 This will allow you to skip out on attending the actual closing.
 This can help reduce the craziness of the closing day.

-Regardless of if you attend in person or not, below is a list of items you should take care of by the day of closing:
+Below is a list of items a seller should take care of by the day of closing:

 - Turn off or transfer all utilities and home services